jojo1981/cpm/README.md

 Run the `update` command to update the composer.lock file and install the dependencies:

     php composer.phar update

-### 1.5 Create directories

-The following directories need to be created:

-- ./app/tmp
-- ./app/logs
-- ./app/cache
-- ./data/cache
-- ./data/packages

-### 1.6 Set file permissions for the user under which the webserver runs

-Make sure that the user under which the webserver runs, mostly `apache` or `www-data` has write access on the following directories:

-- ./app/tmp
-- ./app/logs
-- ./app/cache
-- ./data

 ### 1.7 Setup configuration